Jchase2/ocaml-pass/README.md

 * Scrypt password generated key on login.
 * Never writes to disk.
 * Encrypts key in memory until used.
 Tries to keep data encrypted as well, until used.
-* Allows user to organize passwords / info by "section" / "block".
+* Can organize passwords / info by "block".
+(Blocks explained below.)
-* Allows user to add blocks with a single or multiple lines of text within.
+* Add blocks with a single or multiple lines of text within.
-* Allows user to search for sections.
+* Search for sections.
+Also, list all sections.
+* Search for lines starting with user input.
-* Allows user to read entire contents of the "file".
+* Read entire contents of the "file".

 ## Requirements